Nunn–Lugar Cooperative Threat Reduction: Libya

 In 2003 Libya decided upon giving up on their nuclear weapons program.
 Funding from Nunn-Lugar allowed for secure transportation of nuclear materials from Libya to the United States.

 Albania

 Albania had possession of 16 tons of chemical weapons which were disclosed and disposed of through the Nunn-Lugar program.
-Nunn-Lugar funds in the year 2004, under the Bush presidency, were provided to eradicate chemical weapons held within Albania which amounted to roughly $38.5 million.
+Nunn-Lugar funds in the year 2004, under the Bush presidency, were provided to eliminate all chemical weapons held within Albania which amounted to roughly $38.5 million.
 After just 3 years Albania no longer possessed chemical weapons of mass destruction.

 Pakistan

 After the 9/11 terrorist attacks, knowledge regarding Pakistani nuclear weaponry and nuclear scientists was unclear making it a strong candidate from American political leaders for Nunn-Lugar.
 Border crossing between Pakistan and Afghanistan militants made U.S. officials uneasy, this alongside the allegations of nuclear arms smuggling caused further talk of Nunn-Lugar program expansion in 2011.
 Senator Richard Lugar has expressed his concern regarding Pakistani nuclear weapons of mass destruction along with concerns over potential pathogenic and infectious disease security.
 Lugar also stated that if an outbreak occurs, if Pakistan accepts transparency with the CTR program, the U.S. will be able to provide aid and establish systems to combat an outbreak.